 "Audience enters into the brand new underground Henry Miller Theater, soon to-be-christened the STEPHEN SONDHEIM THEATER.
-It is under-attended, more modern than you're comfortable with, and requires you to travel deeper down than you think you ought to.Stephen Sondheim (b 22 March 1930) is one of the 20th Century's most respected composers of musicals.
+It is under-attended, more modern than you're comfortable with, and requires you to travel deeper down than you think you ought to.Stephen Sondheim (born March 22, 1930 in New York City) is one of the 20th Century's most respected composers of musicals.
 He's won seven Tony Awards, an Academy Award, several Grammy Awards, and the Pulitzer Prize.
 He began on Broadway as a lyricist, and then began writing his own music.
-Critics of his work complain that the songs are too complex and unhummable, which he went on to lampshade in such works as Merrily We Roll Along and Sunday In The Park With George.
+Critics of his work complain that the songs are too complex and unhummable, which he went on to lampshade in such works as Merrily We Roll Along and Sunday in the Park with George.

 Good job with the naming, Roundabout."